How the Kinks Went Big With ‘Give the People What They Want’

 On albums like Sleepwalker and Misfits, Davies came armed with some of his best songs in years but without the conceptual baggage.
 In the process, the Kinks found a larger audience in the U.S., something that had always been out of reach, and by 1979's Low Budget, they were headlining arenas.
 This all started to affect Davies' writing as well as the Kinks’ performances, with bigger gestures and bigger guitars now taking center stage.

-Give the People What They Want, which was released in August 1981, was the fully formed representation of the Kinks at this point in their career.
+Released on Aug.
+15, 1981, Give the People What They Want was the fully formed representation of the Kinks at this point in their career.
 The record is filled with rough-edged, arena-ready and radio-friendly rockers.

 The album kicks off with "Around the Dial," on which Dave Davies unleashes one of his big guitar attacks, not too far removed from other mainstream arena rockers of the era.
 But brother Ray's knack for melody is here too.
 The title cut is another big guitar song with arenas in mind, and Davies' insight into the television culture of the early '80s turned out to be prophetic.